Kobra3390/K3zip/README.md

 9. __Aggiungi una cartella a un archivio Tar__: Con questa funzione andiamo ad aggiungere una cartella (contenente file ed eventuali altre sottocartelle) ad un Archivio Tar
 10. __Controlla il peso di un file__: Con questa funzionalitá é possibile sapere il peso di un certo file con annessi i suoi multipli e sottomultipli (KiloBytes, MegaBytes, GigaBytes etc)

+---
+# K3zip Version 2 "K3Zip V2"

+In K3Zip version 2 some functionalities inherent to Tar Archives have been added, 6 of them to be exact:

+5. __Create a Tar Archive__: With this funciton the user can create a Tar Archive, by giving the archive's name in input.

+6. __Add a file to a Tar Archive__: With this funciton we can add a file to the previously created archive; the file must be in the same directory as the program, otherwise the full file path needs to be entered.

+7. __Check the content of a Tar Archive__: with this funciton we can check the names of files and folders contained in the archive.

+8. __Extract files from a Tar Archive__: with this operation, all the files in the archive get extracted in an output folder.

+9. __Add a folder in a Tar Archive__: this funciton adds a folder(and subfolders and files contained in it, if present) to a Tar Archive.

+10. __Check a file's size__: with this functionality it's possible to know a file's size, in Kilobytes, Megabytes, Gigabytes and their multiples/submultiples.